 The performance for each instance of the application was assessed by running three different load tests against the application.
 The Home Page Load test simply loaded the home page of the application in a browser window.
 The Item Search test entered a search term on the home page and clicked on the first result.
 The Item Purchase test logged a user into the site and walked through the purchase of an item from the site.
 Each test was run for 60 minutes, with a sustained load of concurrent users accessing the site.
 More details on the tests can be found later in this appendix.

 The two measures being presented below are the total number of successful sessions executed during each test, and the average duration of each test.
-The AWS environment had a slightly higher number of successful sessions during the Home Page Load test, while the numbers were almost even for Azure and AWS on the other two tests, as shown in Figure 9.
+The Azure environment led the way in successful sessions completed, especially on the Item Purchase testing, as shown in Figure 9.

-Overall, the performance of all the environments was remarkably consistent.
+Overall, the performance of all the environments was remarkably consistent, with both cloud services showing better performance over the on-premises environment.
 This makes sense because of the similar hardware and software being used for each environment.

 The goal of the simulation was to migrate an existing ASP.NET MVC application from a traditional on-premises deployment to Microsoft Azure and Amazon Web Services.
 Three environments were built out to test the migration process and performance of the application, Microsoft Azure, Amazon Web Services, and VMware vSphere running on bare metal servers supplied by Packet.
 To keep the comparison valid, we attempted to make each environment as equivalent to the others as possible.
 In some cases, the same CPU or exact hardware and software specifications were not available in each environment.
 For instance, Azure SQL Database doesn’t use the same exact software as Microsoft SQL Server.
 Where there is a divergence, we tried to use the closest equivalent.